Meet the candidates running for Madison’s contested school board seat

 Bret Wagner and Martha Siravo are running for the District 3 Madison School board seat previously held by Laura Simkin.

 There’s only one contested school board race on Madison voters’ April 1 ballots.
-Engineer Bret Wagner and disability rights advocate Martha Siravo will face off for the District 3 seat previously held by Laura Simkin.
+Engineer Bret Wagner and disability rights advocate Martha Siravo will face off for Seat 3, previously held by Laura Simkin.

 Wagner is a board member of the Cherokee Heights Middle School parent-faculty organization and currently works as a director of digital and financial transformation at Huron Consulting Group.
 Siravo is a peer parent advocate with Madtown Mommas and Disability Advocates and also serves as the organization's president.